-EMI can damage electronic circuits or cause intermittent functional anomalies.
 EMI can be generated by environmental factors.
-Sources of naturally occurring EMI include:
+The Sources of naturally occurring EMI include:

 CVG Strategy Expertise

-CVG Strategy EMI/EMC consultants can provide susceptibility analysis and recommend appropriate test methodologies to ensure reliable operation of safety critical products.
+CVG Strategy EMI/EMC consultants can provide susceptibility analysis for medical equipment EMC requirements and recommend appropriate test methodologies to ensure reliable operation of safety critical products.
 Our team has decades of experience in automotive commercial, aerospace, and defense sector testing.
 We can also provide assessment for coexistence of products using Wi-Fi protocols.